adobe/oss-contributors/README.md

 ## TODO

-1. Assuming we have a table of user-company associations, what about periodically updating the table with new users?
-2. Real-time visualization of the data.
+1. Real-time visualization of the data.
-3. Refactor of the CLI based on a standard command pattern.
-4. Tests.
+2. Tests.

 ## Requirements